dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 # VMware ESXi Release Tagging

 This PowerShell module will take a JSON file as an input and tag ESXi servers in a vCenter with a human-readable release name.
+I have also a [blog post](https://www.why-did-it.fail/blog/2021-02-set-esxi-release-names-with-tags/) with a pair of screenshots.

 ## Usage